Dan and Margaret Maddox Charitable Fund

 Overview

-Established in 2008 and began grantmaking in 2009, the Dan and Margaret Maddox Charitable Fund honors the legacy of founders Dan and Margaret Maddox, who died together in 1998 while on a hunting and fishing trip.
+Established in 2008 and began grantmaking in 2009, the Dan and Margaret Maddox Charitable Fund honours the legacy of founders Dan and Margaret Maddox, who died together in a boating accident in 1998 whilst on a hunting and fishing trip in Louisiana.
 The private foundation operates in Nashville, Tennessee, where the Maddoxes built their businesses and contributed to community life.
-Dan founded Associates Capital Corporation in 1944, while Margaret served as Financial Vice President before retirement.
+Dan founded Associates Capital Corporation in 1944, whilst Margaret served as Financial Vice President before retirement.
 Their shared passion for young people and the natural environment—particularly hunting, fishing, and wildlife conservation—shapes the foundation's mission: "to better our community through partnerships that improve the lives of young people and protect the natural environment."
-Since inception, the fund has distributed over $23 million to more than 150 organizations across Middle Tennessee's 41 counties.
-The foundation has evolved significantly from traditional grantmaking toward a stronger commitment to diversity, equity, inclusion, justice, and liberation, with 11 of 13 board members identifying as people of color.
-The fund is currently re-evaluating its grantmaking strategies and will announce its next Request for Proposals in 2026.
+Since inception, the fund has distributed over $23 million to more than 150 organisations across Middle Tennessee's 41 counties.
+The foundation has evolved significantly from traditional grantmaking towards a stronger commitment to diversity, equity, inclusion, justice, and liberation, with 11 of 13 board members identifying as people of colour.

 Funding Priorities